u-blox/u-blox-sho-OpenCPU/zephyr/boards/u-blox/ubx_evknorab2/doc/index.rst

 building and running.

-Applications for the ``ubx_evknorab2/nrf54l15/cpuflpr`` board target need to be built as multicore configuration with code snippet called ``vpr_launcher`` for the application core.
+Applications for the ``ubx_evknorab2/nrf54l15/cpuflpr`` board target need to be built using sysbuild to include the ``vpr_launcher`` image for the application core.

 Enter the following command to compile ``hello_world`` for the FLPR core::
- west build -p -b ubx_evknorab2/nrf54l15/cpuflpr --sysbuild -- -DSB_VPR_LAUNCHER=y
+ west build -p -b ubx_evknorab2/nrf54l15/cpuflpr --sysbuild

 Flashing
 ========